 The wonderful house can also be visited and has a fascinating history.
 See the beautifully furnished rooms and the 8 large wall paintings depicting 2000 years of local life by pre-Raphaelite artist William Bell Scott.

 See also life downstairs in the kitchen as it was.

 For families there is a woodland garden and activities throughout the year for kids.

-NT 2018 Wallington Hall Gardens - all year from 10 - 7 in summer, 4 in winter House open normally from March - see Wallington Hall website for details.
+NT 2020 Wallington Hall Gardens - all year - see Wallington Hall website for details plus Hall openings.
 Snowdrops season begins towards the end of January, see website for further details.

 Shop and restaurant.
 Disabled access.
 Dogs on lead in grounds.

 Join the National Trust for free entry - see banner on side of page.